-Within the penalty area, the goalie has priority.
+Within a penalty area, a goalie has priority.
 Attacking robots are not supposed to push the goalie in any way.

-If the attacker and the goalie touch each other and at least one of them has physical contact with the ball, the ball will be moved to the nearest unoccupied neutral spot immediately.
+If an attacker and a goalie touch each other and at least one of them has physical contact with a ball, the ball will be moved to the nearest unoccupied neutral spot immediately.

-If a goal is scored as a result of this pushed-situation, it will be disallowed.
+If a goal is scored as a result of this pushed-situation, a point will not be awarded.